himaghna/computational-chemistry-toolbox/README.md

 Use the below command to generate a working environment:
 > conda create --name --file spec-file.txt

+The spec file can be found in the *other* directory.

 ### Credits and Licensing
 Developer: Himaghna Bhattacharjee, Vlachos Research Lab. (www.linkedin.com/in/himaghna-bhattacharjee)